‘STAR WARS: EPISODE VII – THE FORCE AWAKENS’

 It was exciting when Rey, Finn and BB-8 find the Millennium Falcon, which they steal from a junkyard on Jakku.
 The Millennium Falcon is still the same cranky old spaceship that can fire weapons on enemy ships, especially when Rey and Finn use it to fire upon the First Order ships that chase them.

 Very soon, Rey and Finn meet up with Han Solo and Chewbacca, who come aboard the Millennium Falcon when they acquire it inside their new larger ship.
-Rey and Finn ask for Han and Chewy to help them out with getting BB-8 back to the Resistance base.
-Han and Chewy help out through obstacles.
+Rey and Finn ask for Han and Chewie to help them out with getting BB-8 back to the Resistance base.
+Han and Chewie help out through obstacles.

 Han Solo however seems to have become wiser and is almost like a mentor for Rey and Finn during the movie.
 It turns out that Han and Leia broke up, following the fall of their son Ben Solo who became Kylo Ren.
 Han reunites with Leia and attempts to win their son back when off to rescue Rey.

-Chewy also assists Han Solo when they plant detonation devices all over the Starkiller Base in order to blow it up.
-I liked it when Chewy gives a bear hug to Leia once they reunite on Takodana.
-Chewy gets really upset when something terrible happens to Han.
+Chewie also assists Han Solo when they plant detonation devices all over the Starkiller Base in order to blow it up.
+I liked it when Chewie gives a bear hug to Leia once they reunite on Takodana.
+Chewie gets really upset when something terrible happens to Han.
 He joins Rey when they go to find Luke.

 Carrie Fisher returns as General Leia Organa in the movie.
 Not sure what happened to her title of Princess, unless it’s to do with the prequel films.
 ARGH!!!
 Anyway, Leia is again in charge of the Resistance fighting the First Order.
 She desperately wants her brother Luke Skywalker to help them.